mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 # What is a list comprehension?

 A list comprehension is a Python expression that builds a list.

-List comprehensions are great because they provide a very convenient syntax to _create lists_.
 That's it, really.

-For people who already know Python, list comprehensions are best understood when compared to a `for` loop.
+In other words, list comprehensions are great because they provide a very convenient syntax to _create lists_.

 If you come from a functional language, have a strong mathematical background, or if you are just very comfortable with maths notation, you may have an easier time learning about [list comprehensions from first principles](#list-comprehensions-from-first-principles).
-I think list comprehensions are best understood when compared to a `for` loop, so let me show you that.
+For people who already know Python, list comprehensions are best understood when compared to a `for` loop, so let me show you that.

 # A loop that builds a list